 Try not to be too restrictive when it comes to diet too — creating a guilt-free and explorative environment for eating is a great way to teach intuitive eating to your children.
 It will also help support them to have healthy relationships with food as they get older.

 Socializing and playing is an important part of growing up for all kids.
-Yet organizing playdates in a pandemic is difficult, and feeling as safe as possible at the time might also feel out of reach.
-Using apps such as FaceTime and HouseParty is one way to keep your children socialising in a safe space, but for many kids and families it may not be realistic.
+Yet organizing playdates can be difficult, and feeling as safe as possible at the time might also feel out of reach.
+Using apps such as FaceTime is a one way to keep your children socialising with family or friends who do not live nearby.

-When discussing this, Dr. Aaron Carroll shared the idea of opening your social circle to one or two families that you can trust with their quarantining styles.
-Choosing families with parents that are feeling and acting similarly to you with regards to the pandemic will help you to set clear boundaries that work for everyone.
+When discussing this, Dr. Aaron Carroll shared the idea of opening your social circle to one or two families that you can trust.
+Choosing families with parents that are feeling and acting similarly to you will help you support each other and your children’s social skills.

 4. How do you balance screen time in a tech driven world?

 In addition to socializing, balancing screen time for kids is hard.
 This is especially true today, where a lot of learning as well as entertainment is screen-based.
 We live in a tech-driven society and there’s no clear right or wrong way to navigate new technological innovations.
 Being technology savvy enough to ensure your child’s safety online is crucial.

 Many parents may worry how much daily screen time is too much for children.
 The research is mixed and there’s no such thing as perfect parenting, so we say to trust your gut.
 Offer a variety of activities away from screens when and where you can.
 And if you need to use a little extra TV time every now and then to distract them while you recharge: that is okay!

 5. Will the pandemic have a lasting impact on my children?